jd28/rollnw/README.md

 - follows [utf8 everywhere](https://utf8everywhere.org/).
 - hews as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.
 - aims to be as easily bindable as possible to other languages.
 I.e. only library specific or STL types at API boundaries.

+## Features

+- `nw::smalls` is a statically-typed scripting language designed for RPG tooling.
+It is the active rules/script authoring path and explores replacing NWScript-style workflows with modern features (modules, generics, first-class arrays/maps) while staying small enough to embed in rollnw-based tools.
+See the [docs](https://jd28.github.io/rollnw/smalls/) for a language spec.
+- The beginnings of a novel rules system and combat engine built on Smalls.
+- [`nw::gfx`](https://jd28.github.io/rollnw/gfx/), a thin Vulkan-focused rendering layer intended to support renderer experiments, headless graphics validation, and eventual authored-toolset/game viewports.
+- [`nw::render`](https://jd28.github.io/rollnw/render/), the 3D renderer built on `nw::gfx`: Forward+ lighting, common model instances for glTF and NWN-derived assets, skinned animation through ozz, particles/VFX, shadows, screenshots, and focused parity tests for moving legacy content toward a modern PBR path.
+- Objects (i.e. Creatures, Waypoints, etc) are implemented at a toolset level.
+In other words, their features cover blueprints and area instances, with support for effects and item properties.
+Loading objects from resman or the filesystem is transparent whether the source is GFF or JSON.
+See the [legacy object notes](https://jd28.github.io/rollnw/objects/) for runtime handle/loading context.

+## Tools

+- [`rollnw | client`](tools/client/README.md), the local module viewer and authoring workbench, installed as `rollnw-client`.
+It imports modules into editable projects, browses areas and resources, renders areas and blueprints, inspects placed objects, and provides focused editors for the object data paths implemented today.
+It is intentionally viewer-first rather than a claim of complete NWToolset parity.
+- [`mudl`](https://jd28.github.io/rollnw/mudl/), a renderer-backed NWN model/spell/VFX viewer and headless capture tool used to validate creature assembly, particle and programmable FX playback, glTF/PBR rendering, and the asset paths a future toolset needs to trust.
+Renderer design notes live under the [renderer docs](https://jd28.github.io/rollnw/render/), including the [particle system overview](https://jd28.github.io/rollnw/render/particle_system.html).

+### Legacy

+- Implementations of pretty much every NWN file format (gff, Bioware DDS, etc) and container (erf, key/bif).
+- An implementation of NWN's localization system focused on utf8 everywhere.
+- A recursive descent [NWScript Parser](https://jd28.github.io/rollnw/script/).
+This remains useful for NWN compatibility, but new rules and scripting experiments are moving toward Smalls.

+**Out of scope:** NWN:Enhanced Edition-specific infrastructure that does not generalize beyond that runtime, such as NWSync; ad hoc workarounds for runtime limitations, such as `ruleset.2da`; and JSON schemas that expose legacy GFF field layouts as a stable public contract.
+These are examples of the type of features that will not be supported.

 ## Building / Installing